DNA sequencing: Forensic investigation

 DNA sequencing may be used along with DNA profiling methods for forensic identification and paternity testing.
 DNA testing has evolved tremendously in the last few decades to ultimately link a DNA print to what is under investigation.
 The DNA patterns in fingerprint, saliva, hair follicles, etc. uniquely separate each living organism from another.
 Testing DNA is a technique which can detect specific genomes in a DNA strand to produce a unique and individualized pattern.

 The four canonical bases

 The canonical structure of DNA has four bases: thymine (T), adenine (A), cytosine (C), and guanine (G).
 DNA sequencing is the determination of the physical order of these bases in a molecule of DNA.
 However, there are many other bases that may be present in a molecule.
 In some viruses (specifically, bacteriophage), cytosine may be replaced by hydroxy methyl or hydroxy methyl glucose cytosine.
 In mammalian DNA, variant bases with methyl groups or phosphosulfate may be found.
-Depending on the sequencing technique, a particular modification, e.g., the 5mC (5 methyl cytosine) common in humans, may or may not be detected.
+Depending on the sequencing technique, a particular modification, e.g., the 5mC (5-Methylcytosine) common in humans, may or may not be detected.

+In almost all organisms, DNA is synthesized in vivo using only the 4 canonical bases; modification that occurs post replication creates other bases like 5 methyl C. However, some bacteriophage can incorporate a non standard base directly.

+In addition to modifications, DNA is under constant assault by environmental agents such as UV and Oxygen radicals.
+At the present time, the presence of such damaged bases is not detected by most DNA sequencing methods, although PacBio has published on this.